AdobeDocs/uix/src/pages/services/aem-cf-console-admin/api/commons/index.md

 guestConnection.host.modal.close();
 ```

+#### Modal API Methods

+All extensions can access this API:
+`modal.showUrl(modal: ModalRequest)`

+When an extension is loaded into the ModalProvider as a dialog, the extension can then call two more APIs:

+- `modal.setSize(size: string)` Manually update the "size" parameter of the modal and rerender.
+- `modal.close()` Close modal.

+#### Formatting Options

+Spectrum dialogs can expand vertically according to content size, but not horizontally.
+Vertical height can be manually specified, or autodetected.
+Horizontally, there are only three "sizes" which Spectrum accepts, "S", "M", and "L".
+The ModalProvider tries to pick the right size based on the window width of the inner document if it isn't manually specified.

+To get the largest possible size, pass `fullscreen: true` in the object send to `modal.showUrl`.

+`size` can be changed during the component's lifetime with `.setSize`

 ### Progress Circle

 A progress circle shows the presence of background system operation in a visual way.
 The progress circle also blocks all user interactions with the UI.